 Please submit a Waste Discharge Assessment Form if you are unsure whether this code of practice applies to your business.

-Prevent stormwater contamination and protect our aquatic environment by ensuring that laboratory waste do not enter the storm drain network (which includes ditches, catch basins and roadways, etc.).
+Prevent stormwater contamination and protect our aquatic environment by ensuring that laboratory waste does not enter the storm drain network (which includes ditches, catch basins and roadways, etc.).

 • When hosing or washing equipment or surfaces outside, do not let the runoff water enter the storm drain.